encoredev/encore/docs/go/faq.md

 Encore's Cloud Platform currently supports automating deployments to AWS and GCP.
 Azure support in on the [roadmap](https://encore.dev/roadmap) and will be available in 2025.

-If you want to use other cloud providers like Azure or Digital Ocean, you can follow the [self-hosting instructions](/docs/how-to/self-host).
+If you want to use other cloud providers like Azure or Digital Ocean, you can follow the [self-hosting instructions](/docs/go/self-host/docker-build).

 **Can I use MongoDB / MySQL with Encore?**

 Encore currently has built-in support for PostgreSQL.
 To use another type of database, like MongoDB and MySQL, you will need to set it up and integrate as you normally would when not using Encore.

-**Can I use S3 / object storage with Encore?**

-Built-in support for S3 / object storage is on the [roadmap](https://encore.dev/roadmap).
-Currently, you will need to set it up and integrate as you normally would when not using Encore.

 **Can I use AWS lambda with Encore?**